 If VMware Tools is installed but not working properly, check the status of the VMware Tools services and restart them if necessary:

-To extend the runtime, click on Extend expiration in the 3 point menu.
+To extend the runtime, click on Adjust term in the 3 point menu and enter a new expiration date.

 The VM currently has no owner.
 Functions in the Self-Service-Portal for managing and controlling the VM only have limited availability.